-In a medium saucepan over medium-low, stir together the remaining heavy cream, powdered sweetener, cocoa powder and sea salt.
-Heat, whisking constantly, for about 5 minutes, until the mixture is smooth and bubbling near the edges.
+In a medium saucepan over medium-low heat, stir together the remaining heavy cream, powdered sweetener, cocoa powder and sea salt.
+Heat, whisking constantly, for about 5 minutes, until the mixture is smooth and starting to bubble.
+Don't let it boil.

 Remove from heat.
 Stir in the vanilla extract.

 Add the gelatin, which will be thick, to the pan.
 Whisk until smooth and dissolved.

 Let the pudding cool for about 10 minutes, until cooled enough not to melt plastic wrap to be placed over it.
 Whisk again to get rid of any film on top.

 Cover with plastic wrap flush against the top to prevent a film from forming.
 Refrigerate for at least 2 hours, until firm.
 Stir before serving.

 Leave a rating to help other readers (this also helps me continue to provide free recipes on my site), or get the recipe sent to your inbox.